 Unfortunately it is no longer allowed to climb pagodas to watch the sunrise and sunset from elevated levels – also not the terraces of the most famous sunset-viewing spot Shwesandaw Paya.
 The million dollar view (literally and figuratively speaking) is from up in the air, but unforgettable views can also still be found on the grounds.
 Near the Sulamani temple, a hill has been created from which the views are marvellous.
 We watched the sunset here and chose a different spot to see the sunrise without the crowds and watch the balloons fly over our heads.
-Where exactly the balloons flight over depends on the weather, so the best thing you can do is to spot where they’re heading and drive there.
+Where exactly the balloons fly over depends on the weather, so the best thing you can do is to spot where they’re heading and drive there.

 Which temples are not to be missed in Bagan?